8 Traits of Cold-Hearted People: Turning Pain into Wisdom

 Experiences shape cold-hearted people more than genes.
 Childhood trauma generally dominates.
 A landmark CDC and Kaiser Permanente study in the late 1990s found that children who were neglected or abused are more likely to become emotionally numb as adults.
 My friend learnt to suppress his feelings because his family punished them.

-In twin studies, the Dark Triad—narcissism, Machiavellianism, and psychopathy—has 40-60% heritability.
+In twin studies, the Dark Triad, narcissism, Machiavellianism, and psychopathy have 40-60% heritability.
 Chronic stress and betrayals harden hearts.
-The Journal of Neuroscience revealed that continuous stress affects empathy-related brain regions, including the anterior insula.
+The Journal of Neuroscience reported that chronic stress affects empathy-related brain regions, including the anterior insula 44.

-Stoicism is rewarded in some cultures, creating cold qualities in competitive sectors like commerce and law.
+Stoicism is valued in some cultures, fostering qualities such as coldness in competitive sectors like commerce and law.
 These factors create a loop in which cold-hearted people avoid connections to avoid suffering, deepening their isolation.
 Knowing roots helps you respond without taking their actions personally, but it does not excuse their harm.

 21 Subtle Traits of a Cold-Hearted Person, According to Psychology